lukmol/lukmol.github.io/_posts/2021-01-12-Time-Varying-Diversification-Index.md

 ---
 ## Evidence for Brazilian Market

-Today we are going to check whether the diversification index proposed by *Choueifaty and Coignard* (2008) varies over time and some characteristics of this index with `python`.The Bovespa Index is the main stock index in the Brazilian market and is composed of around 90 stocks.
+Today we are going to check whether the diversification index proposed by *Choueifaty and Coignard* (2008) varies over time and some characteristics of this index.
+The construction of this analysis will be done using `python`.

+The Bovespa Index is the main stock index in the Brazilian market and is composed of around 90 stocks.
 You can check the daily composition of the index [here](https://www.b3.com.br/pt_br/market-data-e-indices/indices/indices-amplos/indice-ibovespa-ibovespa-composicao-da-carteira.htm).

 Remember the repository for this analysis can be found [here]().
 The first thing we do is import the packages that will be used here.
-Stock data are obtained through the `investpy` package.
+Stock data are obtained through the `investpy` package, but it is made from the function built by me called `get_stock_dataframe`.

 ```python
 import pandas as pd